arubenruben/Laravel-Dockerized-Installer/README.md

 # Laravel-Dockerized-Installer (Beta)
-🚢 Install a Fresh Laravel App Without PHP/Node/Composer - The Docker Way!
+🚢 Multi-Service Laravel Development Environment - Powered by Docker!

 ## Why This Exists

 As a Laravel developer who absolutely **hates** installing PHP, Node.js, and Composer directly on Windows, I created this solution.
 Why deal with version conflicts, PATH issues, and the general Windows development environment headaches when Docker can handle everything cleanly?

 I'm a **Docker stan** 🐳 and believe containerization is the future of development environments.
-This tool lets you bootstrap Laravel projects without polluting your local machine with dependencies.
+This tool provides a complete Laravel development stack without polluting your local machine with dependencies.

 ## ⚠️ Beta Version Notice